RV, Van, & 5 Properties: My Multi-Asset Lifestyle Strategy

 Why This Still Feels Like Being Homeless

-One, two, three, four, five, sixish homes to live in.
-There’s a lot of reasons that I say that.
-Let me count the ways.
-But if you don’t know my story and you haven’t watched it, link below this video as well as on my website, blog.com.
-I’ll tell you all about it.
-How I quit my job, how I ended up becoming a digital nomad, how I started my business and my blogs and everything else that you want to know.
+If you don’t know my story and you haven’t checked it out yet — I’ll tell you all about how I quit my job, how I ended up becoming a digital nomad, how I started my business and my blogs, and everything else that transpired.

 What My Life Actually Looks Like Behind the Scenes

-When I say homeless, I just want you to imagine you have all these houses, but all your stuff is spread out between everywhere.
 This is my room here.
 I’m not joking.
 This is my mom’s house.
 I’ve been cleaning up, decluttering.
-If you don’t know, I just wrote a book about decluttering and I have resell inventory here.
+If you don’t know, I just wrote a book about decluttering, and I have resale inventory here.
 I’ve talked about reselling the dog houses.
 This was from Christmas and whatnot, but this is really where I’m not up right now and trying to get all this.
 I have another video coming out about what I’m doing with all this stuff.

 00:07:46

-I don’t want to say a nightmare because a lot of people think that I’m rich or a celebrity or a blogger or a vlogger and they never see behind the scenes of my life because sometimes things look really really pretty.
-I wanted to share this with you.
+Which is why I wanted to share this with you.
 Let me back up.
 I feel like I’m rambling now.
 But when I say homeless, I don’t know why it would seem exciting to be traveling between all these places and having your stuff all over the place and not having just a central home that you can go to.

 00:08:12